wharris64/microblog/README.md

         The two preceding blocks of code set class variables for the User and Post classes, both of which inherit from db model.

+part 5: the fifth part of flask deals with user log in and registration.
+Using werkzeug you can hash the passwords, and it is a core dependency of flask. next you need to import login manager and UserMixin from flask_login.
+To implement functionality for log in / out you need to add routes for the log in and out and set the redirects to the index.
+You will also need to update the microblog base template to include log in and logout.
+To require login you will also need to import login_required from flask-login, which you will use as a decorator.
+For ease of use set the url of index as next page for your redirect after succesful login.
+To test your login functionality add a new user via the flask shell and test your login.
+This way you dont need to finish registration to start testing.
+Next start on the registration.
+Set up a registration class  that establishes the email username password and password confirm string entries as required, as well as adding methods to validate email addresses and username.
+Next , similarly to the login template, make one for registration.
+And in the login you will need to add a link to the register user.

 Getting started
 To get a copy of this project you must clone the repo by running "git@github.com:wharris64/microblog.git" in your terminal